-Orocobre Limited (ASX: ORE, TSX: ORL) ("Orocobre" or "the Company") is pleased to provide an update on the brine sampling of diamond core hole CAU17 in the NW Sector of the Cauchari JV properties located in Jujuy Province, Argentina.
+Orocobre Limited (ASX: ORE, TSX: ORL) ("Orocobre" or "the Company") is pleased to provide an update on project developments, including recent results received from the brine sampling of diamond core hole CAU18 in the NW Sector of the Cauchari JV property located in Jujuy Province, Argentina.

 The exploration program is being managed by JV partner Advantage Lithium Corp. ("Advantage Lithium") (TSX Venture: AAL) (OTCQX: AVLIF) who hold 75% of Cauchari.
-Orocobre owns 29% of Advantage Lithium's issued capital.
+Orocobre owns the remaining 25% of Cauchari and 29% of Advantage Lithium's issued capital.

-Highlights:
+CAU18 Highlights: